How do I prepare my accounts?

 If your business is VAT registered but has sales under the cash basis entry threshold of £150,000 (or £300,000 if claiming universal credit) you are allowed to elect to use the cash basis.

 How does the cash basis work if you are claiming universal credit?

 If you are self-employed and claiming universal credit (UC) you can enter the cash basis if your turnover is less than £300,000 for the 2022/23 and 2023/24 tax years.

 If you are self-employed and claiming UC then you will need to report your business income and expenses to the Department for Work and Pensions (DWP) on a monthly basis.
-Unfortunately the universal credit cash accounting will differ from the Self Assessment optional cash basis.
+Unfortunately the universal credit cash accounting is different to the Self Assessment optional cash basis.

 How do I change from the accruals basis to the cash basis?

 There are transitional rules when changing from the accruals basis to the cash basis.
 These are to ensure that overall taxable profits are correct by taxing income and deducting all expense payments only once.

-The process of steps you will need to take to move from the accruals basis to the cash basis is made during the first year of using the cash basis.
+The steps you will need to take to move from the accruals basis to the cash basis is made during the first year of using the cash basis.
 See the more detailed information section on the transitional rules.

 How and when can I leave the cash basis?

 If you elect to use the cash basis then you must continue to use it until either: